chylli/perl-App-Config/README.md

       isa: section
       contains:
         email:
-          description: "Dummy email address to indicate email sent from our system"
+          description: "Dummy email address"
           isa: Str
-          default: "dummy@binary.com"
+          default: "dummy@mail.com"
           global: 1
         admins:
           description: "Are we on Production?"
           isa: ArrayRef
           default: []

-Every atribute is very intuitive.
+Every attribute is very intuitive.
 If an item is global, you can change its value and the value will be stored into chronicle database by calling the method `save_dynamic`.

 # SUBROUTINES/METHODS